rails/rails/guides/source/association_basics.md

 end
 ```

+The `has_one` association creates a one-to-one match with another model.
+In
+database terms, this association says that the other class contains the foreign
+key.
+If this class contains the foreign key, then you should use `belongs_to`
+instead.

 Depending on the use case, you might also need to create a unique index and/or a
 foreign key constraint on the supplier column for the accounts table.
 The unique
 index ensures that each supplier is associated with only one account and allows